Agility and efficiency in digital payments drive financial inclusion and reduction of banking costs

 Reduction of infrastructure and traditional management

-With digitization, dependence on physical branches and offices decreases, reducing costs in maintenance, personnel, and document management.
+With digitalization, dependence on branches and physical offices decreases, which reduces costs in maintenance, personnel and document management.

-Transactions previously conducted in person can now be done online, streamlining procedures and minimizing administrative costs for financial institutions.
+Procedures previously carried out in person can now be done online, which speeds up procedures and minimizes administrative expenses for financial institutions.

-This evolution allows financial institutions to operate in a more agile and flexible manner, adapting better to the demands of the digital market.
+This evolution allows financial entities to operate more lightly and flexibly, better adapting to the demands of the digital market.

 Automated processes and lower commissions

-Payment automation reduces errors and speeds up transactions, decreasing operating costs and increasing the accuracy of internal processes.
+Payment automation reduces errors and accelerates transactions, reducing operating costs and increasing the precision of internal processes.

-These lower costs translate into lower fees for users, making digital financial services more accessible and competitive.
+These lower costs translate into lower commissions for users, making digital financial services more accessible and competitive.

-Furthermore, the economies of scale generated by digitalization favor the offering of financial products under more attractive conditions for customers.
+Furthermore, the economy of scale generated by digitalization favors the offer of financial products under more attractive conditions for customers.

 Innovation and competition in digitalization